murilo-oak/OpenGL-Interactive-Computer-Graphics/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 ![Platform](https://img.shields.io/badge/platform-Windows-blue.svg)

 This repository contains an OpenGL application that showcases various techniques and concepts in computer graphics.
-The project implemented here is called "Environment Mapping," which focuses on creating surfaces with high reflectivity using frame buffers and render-to-texture techniques.
+The project implemented here is called "Environment Mapping", which focuses on creating surfaces with high reflectivity using frame buffers and render-to-texture techniques.
 The project features a reflective teapot and a plane underneath that reflects the teapot's appearance.

 ![](docs/screenshot.png)
 ## Course - Interactive Computer Graphics 🧠